milan-miscevic/vrijeme-js/README.md

-# vrijeme4
+# vrijemejs

-vrijeme4 (lit. weather4) is a JavaScript version of the [vrijeme3](https://github.com/milan-miscevic/vrijeme3) project.
+vrijemejs (lit. weatherjs) is a JavaScript version of the [vrijeme3](https://github.com/milan-miscevic/vrijeme3) project.